Doing a CKAN release¶

 There will be a final front-end build before the actual release.

-The beta staging site (http://beta.ckan.org, currently on s084) must be set to track the latest beta release branch to allow user testing.
-This site is updated nightly.
+The beta staging site (http://beta.ckan.org, currently on s084) should be updated regularly to allow user testing.

 Once the translation freeze is in place (ie no changes to the translatable strings are allowed), strings need to be extracted and uploaded to Transifex: